 Certain amendments to the CBCA proposed by Bill C-25 with respect to the availability of notice-and-access procedures of providing documents to shareholders have yet to be implemented.
 It is also worth noting that the corporate governance standards proposed for CBCA distributing corporations will not apply to public companies incorporated under provincial statutes and which are listed on an exchange other than the TSX.
 We will monitor whether this change by the federal government results in similar modifications to provincial corporate legislation.

 Bennett Jones has extensive experience in corporate and governance matters.
+We will be monitoring developments for the proposed regulations, including the updated date that these are expected to come into force.
 If you have questions regarding the corporate governance impacts of the proposed regulations, please contact a member of our Capital Markets or Corporate Governance groups.